• LOGIN

 Components of 360 Degree Feedback

-Self-assessment through the 360-degree feedback enables a person to look at their strengths.
-It favors self-awareness, enabling the employees to determine areas of improvement and how they can apply their abilities to meet organizational objectives.
-Matching the internal perception with the outside views leads to more confidence, responsibility, and ongoing improvement in professional competence.
+Self-evaluation through 360-degree feedback enables a person to look at their strengths.
+It fosters self-awareness, allowing employees to pinpoint improvement areas and apply their abilities to meet organizational objectives.
+Matching this internal perception with outside views leads to more confidence, responsibility, and ongoing improvement in professional competence.

 Peer assessment: Feedback from colleagues at the same level